 For example, if you buy an old house here you’d have to attend the monthly village meetings and get to know everyone before they give you permission to renovate it.
 Money isn’t the over-riding factor here unlike in the west coast villages.

 Just before you reach the turn off to Salakkok Seafood, keep a eye out for the boatyard.
 This is the only place on Koh Chang where wooden fishing boats are repaired.
-Interesting place to have a look inside, there are usually a few boats being worked on out of the water and in various states of disrepair.
+An interesting place to have a look inside, there are usually a few boats being worked on which will be in various states of disrepair.

 When you arrive at the end of the road, on the bay, you see another small fishing community of around 20 houses built on the eastern shore of the bay.
 You’ll notice that despite the amazing views across the bay to the mangroves and jungle covered mountains, there aren’t any real signs of tourism here.
 It’s an area that hasn’t changed since I first visited in 2003.

-This is where you’ll get the amazing views across the bay.
+This is where you get panoramic views across the bay.
 One day, I don’t know when, it will be on the itinerary of every tour group visiting the island and there are bound to be large seafood restaurants replacing the locals ramshackle homes.

 On the small pier there’s usually one or two large vessels belonging to the Marine Department moored and if you are lucky you’ll see the small fishing boats coming back with their catch.
-The bay itself is very well sheltered as the outlet to the sea is only approx 100 metres wide and the east coast rarely sees any of the winds that batter the west coast during rainy season.
+The bay itself is very well sheltered as the outlet to the sea is only about 100 metres wide.
+The east coast rarely sees any of the winds that batter the west coast during rainy season.